 - When the U.S. Forest Service (USFS) insisted on having approval authority for the Glen Lake Irrigation District (GLID) plan update, and that GLID would require a USFS permit, the district invoked coordination.
 The result was that USFS agreed that they have no say in the district plan, nor do they have the authority to require a permit.

 How we can help

-Coordination offers and opportunity to exercise a broad range of powers and authorities to local governments, bringing a high degree of local control to federal and state resource management issues.
+Coordination offers the opportunity to exercise a broad range of powers and authorities to local governments based on the Tenth Amendment's reservation of powers principle.
+It brings a high degree of local control to federal and state resource management issues.
 It can be time-intensive, and needs to be carefully planned and managed.

-Through coordination, local government can achieve meaningful participation in regulatory processes to a much greater degree than is possible when involved as a "cooperating agency" or through other various forms of consultation.
-Most local governments, though, have not been aware of coordination as a highly powerful process available to them.
+Through coordination, local government can achieve meaningful participation in regulatory processes to a much greater degree than is possible when involved as a "cooperating agency" or through other various forms of consultation normally offered by state or federal agencies.
+Most local governments, though, have not been aware of coordination as a powerful process available to them.

-To make your coordination effort as effective as possible, Gaelic Wolf Consulting will:
+To make your coordination effort as effective as possible, we will:

-- Evaluate the issues before you, and provide insight as to how coordination can be applied.
+- Evaluate the issues before you, and provide insight about how coordination can be applied.